Mugabe-Hillary/salary-loan-calculator/README.md

 ## 🤝 Contribution

 Feel free to fork this repository, submit pull requests, or open issues if you have suggestions or find bugs.

----

-This project was guided step-by-step by an AI assistant as part of a learning and development initiative.